Where Was The Lord of the Rings Filmed in New Zealand?

 Location: Access is via the Kelvin Heights Peninsula on Peninsula Road then turn off just before Balmoral Drive.
 Queenstown, Otago, South Island.

 Welcome to Gondor!
 With The Lord of the Rings Twizel Tour, you can re-enact the Battle of Pelennor Fields.
 Stab a ring wraith in the face like Eowyn and shout: I am no man!
 See the exact Pelennor Fields location with One Ring Tours.
+One plus of the tour is that the fantastic guide is absolutely happy to answer any question even if she hears “Where was lord of the rings filmed?” about 5 times per tours.
+No joke.

 Location: Twizel, Canterbury, South Island.